 Technical Analysis (TA)

-Information in cryptocurrency networks is tokenized.
-This means that they are encrypted and altered into strings of data, which can then be stored on the distributed blockchain.
-Tokenization is this very act of encryption and alteration into data strings.
+Information in cryptocurrency networks is tokenised.
+This means they are encrypted and altered into data strings, which can then be stored on the distributed blockchain.
+Tokenisation is this very act of encryption and alteration into data strings.

 For crypto to exchange “hands”, data is added to the existing blockchain to represent this exchange.
 This process is known as a transaction.

-This is the unique number ascribed to each transaction to allow for easy tracking.
+This unique number is ascribed to each transaction to allow easy tracking.

 These are investors in cryptocurrency with large capital behind them.
-They usually have many coins or tokens, and can, therefore, influence the market considerably.
+They usually have many coins or tokens and can influence the market considerably.
 The joke goes that whales “make waves” in the market.

 When cryptocurrencies are created, their developers often provide white papers.
-These are documents that provide information about the currency and detail the technology which supports it.
-When contemplating an ICO, white papers are often essential reading before the decision can be made.
+These documents provide information about the currency and detail the technology supporting it.
+When contemplating an ICO, white papers are often essential reading before making a decision.

-Having a handle on cryptocurrency terminology while navigating the waters of the marketplace can only help ensure proper investments are made.
-Terminology can change, so any potential traders can benefit from sufficient research and keeping up with the latest information.
-In light of this, our glossary and list of terminology should help you stay informed.
+Having a handle on cryptocurrency terminology while navigating the marketplace can only help ensure proper investments are made.
+Terminology can change so potential traders can benefit from sufficient research and the latest information.
+In light of this, our glossary and terminology list should help you stay informed.